ahoynacke/CWRUBootcamp_M8_0092722_ETL_Hoynacke/README.md

 1. The data from the movies_df DataFrame replaces the current data in the movies table in the SQL database, as determined by the movies_query.png.
 2. The data from the MovieLens rating CSV file is added to the ratings table in the SQL database, as determined by the ratings_query.png.
 3. The elapsed time to add the data to the database is displayed in the ETL_create_database.ipynb file.

+## Project Summary - Analysis
+For this project we had 3 difference resources in which we cleaned and re structured.
+Using the ETL method we extracted, transformed and loaded the data.
+We were merging two different types of data for this project - json and csv.
+Each file submitted as a deliverable built on top of eachother resulting in a clean dataset.